 In Java, the java.lang.Object parent class integrates the equivalent of condition variables with the methods: wait(), notify(), and notifyAll().
 Like in C, conditions need to be associated with a lock, which is also called a "monitor" in Java.
 In Java, locks (monitors) are implicit.
 Similar to how pointers are hidden in Java, locks are hidden through incorporation with synchronized methods and code blocks.
 Any thread that executes a synchronized method or a synchronized block of code first acquires an "implicit" hidden lock from Java that is not concretely declared.
 This may impact the readability of the code.
 Java also offers an explicit lock similar to pthread_mutex_lock called ReentrantLock.
 Use of ReentrantLock is not required.
 However we ask that solutions be coded with either synchronized methods, synchronized blocks, or ReentrantLock so they are reasonably similar to an implementation in C. Use of any other synchronization mechanism (e.g. Semaphore, Java atomic data types, Google Guava monitor, or other 3rd party locking APIs) is strictly prohibited.
-Solutions using these constructs will receive 0 points for all synchronization related rubric points.
+Solutions using these constructs will be required locking constructs.